Newland, Kingston upon Hull: Early history to 1860

-The Beverley-Hull road, which passed through Newland was turnpiked by an act of Parliament of 1744, the Yorkshire Roads (No. 2) Act 1743 (17 Geo.
+The Beverley-Hull road, which passed through Newland was turnpiked by an act of Parliament of 1744, the Kingston-upon-Hull and Beverley Road Act 1743 (17 Geo.
 2. c.
 25), with a toll bar established at Newland, at a place called Newland Bridge.
 (Note: On 12 September 1540 King Henry VIII visited Hull, first meeting the Sheriff at a place called "Bordenbrig" (or Boarden'd Bridge, Boarded-Bridge), at Newland.
 Once in Hull the King ordered the construction of Hull Castle, other works, and the cutting of a dyke from Newland to Hull.)
 In 1764 the act was extended in duration, with the road from Newland Bridge to Cottingham added to the trustees' responsibilities.

 In around 1797 the area of Newlands (Newlands Tofts and Newland Fields) was described in The Gentleman's Magazine as "low and flat, but exceedingly rich pasture ground, producing plenty of milk and butter, which affords the best supply for Hull market"; in the same Newland was described as a "Neat little hamlet".
-Etherington House, a former farmhouse turned small manor house, is a private residence north of Newland and dates to the mid 18th century when built by wealthy local landowners and philanthropic Etherington family in the early part of the 18th century.
+Etherington House, a former farmhouse turned small manor house, is a private residence north of Newland and dates to the mid-18th century when built by wealthy local landowners and philanthropic Etherington family in the early part of the 18th century.
 The house itself is a traditional Georgian country house, front of the house notably had two complementary Georgian panelled flat windows however in refurbishments during the Edwardian era they had been replaced with bay panelled windows which line both the drawing room and library.
 The two rooms are connected by the main hallway which has the decorations of ornate dark oak wooden panelling and elaborate coffered ceiling.
 The house, standing in its own "well timbered and secluded gardens of about 1 acre of land" are well protected with high brick walls established trees and shrubs which include a tennis, croquet and bowls lawn.
 The gardens surrounding the house also include herbaceous borders and rose beds, small garden kitchens a traditional Victorian era greenhouse and vinary and two concrete air raid shelters.
 The house, which is listed under section 32 of the Town and Country Planning Act 1932 as of Historic or Architectural interest and is probably unique within the Hull City boundary.